William E. Hunt: Awards and honors

 The Montana Trial Lawyers Association gave Hunt three awards.
 The first two were its Public Service and Career Achievement awards, given in 2000, and the third was its Citizens Award, presented in 2007.
 Hunt received the Jeannette Rankin Public Service Award from the Montana chapter of the ACLU in 2009.

 In 2003, William E. Hunt was inducted into the U.S. Army Officer Candidate School Hall of Honor.

-Death and personal life
+Personal life and death

 Personal life

 William E. Hunt, Sr. was a lifelong Catholic.

 Hunt married Mary V. Fassler of Melrose, Montana, on August 25, 1952.
 She was a registered nurse who had recently graduated from the St. Patrick School of Nursing at St. Patrick Hospital in Missoula.
 She died of natural causes on December 29, 2009.

-The Hunts had five children: Joseph, James, Katherine, Patricia, and William E. Jr. Joe Hunt died of cancer in 1998.
+The Hunts had five children: Joseph, James, Katherine, Patricia, and William E. Jr. Joseph Hunt died of cancer in 1998.

 Death

-William E. Hunt suffered from frail health in the last several years of his life, and lived at the Rocky Mountain Care Center nursing home in Helena after 2012.
-He died there of natural causes on February 16, 2016.
+Hunt suffered from frail health in the last several years of his life, and lived at the Rocky Mountain Care Center nursing home in Helena after 2012.
+He died of natural causes on February 16, 2016.
 His funeral was held at the Cathedral of Saint Helena in Helena, Montana, and he was interred at Resurrection Cemetery outside the city.